 On the other hand, a downflow furnace is always placed at the highest point of the home.
 This location is almost always the attic of the home.
 This position allows for heated air to be released onto the lower areas of the house in a downward flowing pattern.

 Homeowners that are faced with increasing energy bills can greatly benefit from placing their furnace in the correct position in the home.
-By placing the furnace and the correct area of the house, the furnace does not he air that does not require to be heated.
+By placing the furnace in the correct area of the house, the furnace does not heat air that does not require to be heated.
 In general, upflow furnaces are considered to be more effective and efficient because of the simple fact that heat rises.
 Downflow furnaces have the disadvantage when it comes to working with what is natural for the environment because they need to counter the natural tendency of hot air.

 Of course, not all homeowners have the luxury of having a finished basement where they can install their upflow furnaces.
 If the homeowner lacks a basement or an available space to install their upflow furnace, they end up losing a lot of heat that is created through their attic and outside the window, regardless of the measures that they take.
 Upflow furnaces also provide a higher quality of life because of the comforts that they provide.
 Homeowners prefer heat that is created by rising from the floor, as opposed to he that is created by descending from an attic.

 In the winter months, rising heat can be very effective in warming of the floor and feet of the homeowner.
 This option is biologically the best option for homeowners because it leads to physical comfort.
 In comparison, a downflow furnace expels hot air from areas such as the attic, which ends up heating and individuals head and upper extremities first.
 This can lead to physical discomfort because of the direction of which the hot air is originating.